 Do you want to contribute to improvements and renewal in the healthcare sector?
 Then the Health Sciences programme at the University of Twente is the right choice for you.

-This three-year English-taught Bachelor’s programme will equip you to combine creativity with technology and engineering to design or improve products that benefit people, industry and society.
+This three-year English-taught Bachelor’s will equip you to combine creativity with technology and engineering to design or improve products that benefit people, industry and society.

 The 3-year, English-taught Industrial Engineering & Management Bachelor’s teaches you to design, manage and improve business processes, helping organizations perform well in our complex society.